Lunette (liturgy): Description

+Another form is that of a crescent- or ring-shaped clip made of gold, often on a small stand, serving to hold the Host upright.

 The lunette, containing the consecrated Host, is placed in the centre of a vessel known as a monstrance, or ostensory, which can be mounted or carried within the church.

-The lunette is often kept in another object, sometimes called a lunette or lunula case, which is usually a round box often on a small stand, serving to hold the Host upright.
+The lunette is often kept in another object when not on display, sometimes called a lunette or lunula case, which is usually a round box often on a small stand, serving to hold the Host upright.

 The lunette resembles another liturgical object, the pyx or carrying case, but their functions are distinct; the pyx serves to transport the Host outside the church in order to take communion to an alternate venue, while the lunette remains within the church and serves to display the Host to onlookers.

 All of these objects, whenever they contain a consecrated host, are normally kept within the church tabernacle when they are not in use.
 The tabernacle may be behind the main altar, at a side altar, or within a special Eucharistic chapel.